Manual Installation

 RBAC #

-To allow them you need to create a RoleBinding on the namespace to the openshift-pipeline-as-code-clusterrole.
+To allow them, you need to create a RoleBinding on the namespace to the openshift-pipeline-as-code-clusterrole.

 oc adm policy add-role-to-user openshift-pipeline-as-code-clusterrole user -n user-ci

-or through kubectl applying this YAML :
+or through kubectl by applying this YAML:

 apiVersion: rbac.authorization.k8s.io/v1